-- 14 The estimation of the passenger-kilometre of an item of equipment has been improved and made more realistic; instead of using the Pkm and available seats per country, we use the values specific both to the country and to the mode of Operation, Regional&Commuter or Intercity&High-Speed. - 15 https://ec.europa.eu/transport/facts-fundings/statistics/pocketbook-2020_en - 16 Regional&Commuter refers to the short and mid distance rail traffic, such as suburban, commuting in and out the main cities and regional areas.
+- 14 The estimation of the passenger-kilometre of an item of equipment has been improved and made more realistic; instead of using the Pkm and available seats per country, we use the values specific both to the country and to the mode of Operation, Regional&Commuter or Intercity&High-Speed. - 15 https://ec.europa.eu/transport/facts-fundings/statistics/pocketbook-2020_en - 16 Regional&Commuter refers to the short and mid distance rail traffic, such as suburban. commuting in and out the main cities and regional areas.
 Intercity&High-Speed refers to long distance rail traffic, such us links between main cities, along important mainline or high-speed line connections.

-To provide more clarity, we add an example calculation, taking the savings generated by the 22 trains for the Zürich S-Bahn (14 Rabe 514 and 8 Rabe 511-6 cars, operated by SBB); we allocated to this project 183,4 ML€ for a 4.9 years project duration (see first line on the table at pag.
-12 of the impact report; the tiny difference between this example and the table is due to rounding)
+To provide more clarity, we add an example calculation, taking the savings generated by the 22 trains for the Zürich S-Bahn (14 Rabe 514 and 8 Rabe 511 with 6-car units, operated by SBB): we allocated to this project EUR 179.8 million for a 4.9 years project duration (see third line on the table at pag.
+14 of the impact report).
+The tiny difference between this example and the table is due to rounding.